yamin-shihab/study-notes/grade_8/social_studies.md

   * Since the Muslim world was more advanced than Europe, an unintended consequence of the wars was the introduction of new ideas such as medicine, astronomy, philosophy, mathematics, and ancient literature to Europeans.
   * Muslim scholars also accepted the contributions of Christian and Jewish scholars.
   * There was also increased trade, and Europeans were introduced to new goods.
 * During the Renaissance, Italy was a collection of city-states.
-A city-state consists of a city that is politically independent, and the rural area around it is called the hinterland.
+A city-state consists of a city that's politically independent, and the rural area around it is called the hinterland.
 * Different features contributed greatly to the economic success of Italy:
   * Of all of Europe, Italy was the closest to the port cities of northern Africa and the eastern Mediterranean Sea (they had spices and luxury goods), so trade was made easier.
   * The climate of Italy was milder than the climate in the European countries north of the Alps.
 This meant that travel was not interrupted, and crops like olives and grapes could be grown.